Almost-BPS solutions in multi-center Taub-NUT: Conclusions

-We have constructed almost-BPS multi-center solutions that describe two non-BPS rotating black holes and an arbitrary number of BPS black rings in multi-center Taub-NUT.
-In 4 dimensions the arbitrary number of black rings can be thought of as an arbitrary number of collinear $(D_4)^3-(D_2)^3-D0$ black holes.
+We have constructed almost-BPS multi-center solutions that describe two non-BPS rotating black holes and an arbitrary number of collinear-centered BPS black rings in multi-center Taub-NUT (and we are actually covering three non-collinera objects here).
+In 4 dimensions the arbitrary number of black rings can be thought of as an arbitrary number of collinear $(D4)^3-(D2)^3-D0$ black holes.
 We checked the regularity of solutions and we fixed the moduli.
-Recently extremal multi-center non-BPS solutions have been classified using group nilpotent orbits in 4 or 5 dimensional N=8 supergravity of which N=2 is a subcase.
+Recently extremal multi-center non-BPS solutions have been classified using group nilpotent orbits in 4 or 5 dimensional $N=8$ supergravity of which $N=2$ (our case) is a subcase.